proctorf/HIST289/index.md

 **Slavery and Freedom in Ohio (H) / XML**

 Reading:
-- Matthew Salafia, "Fugitive Slaves and the Borderland" from <a href="https://www-jstor-org.denison.idm.oclc.org/stable/j.ctt3fhvrx" target="_blank">*Slavery's Borderland: Freedom and Bondage Along the Ohio River*</a> (Univ. of Pennsylvania Press, 2013): 165-184
+- Matthew Salafia, "Fugitive Slaves and the Borderland" from <a href="https://www-jstor-org.denison.idm.oclc.org/stable/j.ctt3fhvrx" target="_blank">*Slavery's Borderland: Freedom and Bondage Along the Ohio River*</a> (Univ. of Pennsylvania Press, 2013): 165-184.

+XML Readings:

+- <a href="http://dh.obdurodon.org/what-is-xml.xhtml" target="_blank">Obdurodon's "What is XML and Why should humanists care?"</a>
+- <a href="https://fordhamgsdh.wordpress.com/2016/06/16/tei-and-xml-markup-for-absolute-beginners" target="_blank">TEI and XML Markup for absolute beginners</a>

 **Thursday, September 18**
 **Slavery and Freedom in Ohio cont. / XML**